 The other method is quite different from the first.
 Most of the components needed to actuate a key is on the printed circuit board.
 Each switch has an IR sensor beneath it.

 This sensor uses Infrared Photometric Radiothermal (IR PTR) technology to detect a keypress.
 It actuates a key when the switch is sufficiently close to the sensor.
 Because of this design, the keyboard is very modular.
-The switches can be swapped easily.
+You can swap the switches easily.

 Optical mechanical switches do not have input lag issues, and they are faster than traditional switches.